BlackBoxVision/mvp-helpers/README.md

 Check the following instructions under this **README** in order to get a project up and running with this simpler library.

 ##Installation

-Actually I don't have this library in **JCenter/Maven Central**, so if you want to use, follow this instructions to get everything work:
+Actually I don't have this library in **JCenter/Maven Central**, so if you want to use, follow the instructions.
+The library is distributed for Java and Kotlin.

+###Java version

 **Gradle**